Anglican Schools Commission (ASC)

 Anglican Schools Commission schools are co-educational communities of excellence and educational centres of caring.
 Most offer a comprehensive Kindergarten to Year 12 education.
 They deliver excellence in education, with an emphasis on high achievement in traditional academic subjects, balanced by comprehensive co-curricular and vocational programs.
 These programs are underpinned by core Christian values and teaching in the Anglican tradition.

 Pastoral care and social justice are central to each school’s outworking of the Christian faith within its respective community.

-Mr Peter Laurence
+- The Reverend Peter Laurence

-CEO of The Anglican Schools Commission
+CEO of The Anglican School's Commission